d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 Summary; again

    - Simple xor-chains a 256 bit mask computed from the key using KangarooTwelve(K12) over the data.
-   - swap all bytes for some other byte through a reversible map shuffled using the input key as the seed.
+   - swap all bytes for some other byte through a reversible map.
-   - xor 0x55 into first byte, store that result
+   - xor 0x55 into first byte, store that result, use that result to xor on the next byte, repeatedly.
-       - swap byte for another byte
+   - swap all bytes for some other byte through a reversible map.
-       - use that result to xor on the next byte, repeatedly.
    - xor 0xAA into last byte, store that result, use that result to xor on the previous byte, repeatedly.
-   - swap all bytes for some other byte
+   - swap all bytes for some other byte through a reversible map.

 Data is processed in blocks of 4096 bytes.
 The last block of data is processed only 8-4096 bytes (of